Official: Nearly 1K homes destroyed in Colorado wildfire - NewsBreak

 Donna O’Brien bundled up with her son Robert to make the 1.5-mile (2.4-kilometer) trek to check on their home.
 “I think we’re still in kind of shock,” she said.
 “This is our neighborhood and it happens everywhere else, but it’s not supposed to happen where you live.”

 The wildfire broke out unusually late in the year, following an extremely dry fall and amid a winter nearly devoid of snow until the overnight snowfall.
-Scientists say climate change is making weather more extreme and wildfires more frequent and destructive.
+High winds pushed flames that fed on bone-dry grasses and vegetation on farmland and open spaces interspersed with suburban subdivisions.

 Ninety percent of Boulder County is in severe or extreme drought, and it hadn’t seen substantial rainfall since mid-summer.
 Denver set a record for consecutive days without snow before it got a small storm on Dec.
 10, its last snowfall before the wildfires broke out.